 Our legal ceremony was a very small intimate ceremony performed by my loving stepmom, Dorothy (aka Mama D), in the hotel on Sunday morning May 22nd.

 We hosted Nikkah on Sunday morning May 22nd right after our legal ceremony in a tent in our backyard with approximately 375 people.
 Nikkah is the sacred religious marriage ceremony.
 After the ceremony, we served fresh made-to-order dosa’s (which were a huge hit!), along with a full lunch.
 During the lunch, our immediate/close family came up to the house to do the “welcome home as a married couple” ceremony and play the customary bride and groom games (most of which I won). 🙂

 We hosted our big reception Sunday night May 22nd in a ballroom at Mohegan Sun’s Casino (located near our home).
 Approximately 425 people came to celebrate with us.
 The D.J. was on point and the dance floor was FULL until well after midnight.

 None of this would’ve been possible without this amazing crew, mostly made up of Farukh’s cousins.
 Every time I think about everything they did for us, my heart swells with gratitude.
 Many of them used up all of their vacation days at their jobs to come 1-2 weeks before the wedding festivities began in order to slave away on wedding prep.

-AND, on top of ALL of the wedding prep they helped prepare and serve food to 50+ people every meal of every day at our home – we had large crew of people working, family helping, and over 150 people fly in from India, Dubai, and Canada a few days before festivities began.
-Plus in between each of the wedding events they served meals to over 100+ people.
+AND, on top of ALL of the wedding prep they helped prepare and serve food to 50+ people every meal of every day at our home – we had a large crew of people working, family helping, and over 150 people fly in from India, Dubai, and Canada several days before festivities began.
+Plus in between each of the wedding events, they served meals to over 100+ people.

 Our wedding was a FULL ON experience that wouldn’t have possible without these smart, savvy, hardworking, generous, supportive women, including my mother-in-law, my Mummyji.